CrabCaboose/o7/README.md

 # Temperature Monitor

-Webpage for graphical UI of temperature from Raspberry Pi Picoi
+Webpage for graphical UI of temperature from Raspberry Pi Pico

 ## Requirements